 (a) an armada of staggering size had erupted with no real warning from the Black Horse Nebula; and

-- Lilliputians: The novella "Surface Tension," from The Seedling Stars, has microscopic humans, produced by genetic engineering.
-The physics is addressed very realistically, and the biology was not out of question when the story was written, but Science Marches On; their cells were the size of viruses, but we didn't know much about viruses, or a lot about cells for that matter, when the story was written.
+- Lilliputians: The Novella "Surface Tension", from The Seedling Stars, has microscopic humans produced by genetic engineering.
+The physics are addressed very realistically, and the biology was not out of question when the story was written, but Science Marches On; their cells were the size of viruses, but we didn't know much about viruses, or a lot about cells for that matter, when the story was written.

 - No Plans, No Prototype, No Backup: In Welcome to Mars!, the protagonist built an antigravity drive in his garage, so he built a homebrew spacecraft and got himself stranded on Mars (which was a less hostile environment than we later discovered).
 Eventually he was rescued by a ship with another antigravity drive.
 Since he'd already done it, the engineers who made the second drive knew it must have been possible.

-- Square/Cube Law: The short story "Surface Tension" deals with a race of microscopic humanoids, and does a good job of showing physics on such a scale — for example, the surface of the pond they live in is an impenetrable barrier.
+- Square-Cube Law: The Novella "Surface Tension" deals with a race of microscopic humanoids, and does a good job of showing physics on such a scale — for example, the surface of the pond they live in is an impenetrable barrier.

 - Subspace Ansible: A curious version in the short story "Beep" (later expanded into the novel The Quincunx of Time).
 Ansibles are common and cheap to use, if you can stand the loud and annoying beep that accompanies every one.
 Due to quantum effects, the eponymous beep contains every message that ever was or will be sent, ever, and they can be heard if slowed way, way down and appropriately filtered.
 The government's primary purpose is to ensure that the events described in the beep come to pass at all costs, to prevent a paradox from prematurely ending the universe.